You’ve published your form and the responses are coming in. In this section, you’ll learn how see the details of your responses, and delete responses.

 Below this tally, you'll see a Response list on the left, detailing all submitted responses by receipt number alongside the date they were submitted.

-Any responses that you submitted while you were testing your form will be labeled ‘Test’.
+Any responses that you submitted while you were testing your form will be labelled ‘Test’.

 You’ll see the answers that the respondent gave to all the questions in your form, as well as metadata such as the date and time they submitted.